GD to jettison CSRA's Seaport-e business

 Concerns over conflicts of interest helped shape the government services landscape as it stands today.

-First awarded in 2004, Seaport-e has brought $2.5 million in total task order dollars to CSRA since then at a burn rate of $180,852 per year, according to Deltek data.
-The Navy has awarded $1.7 million in task orders to General Dynamics since the award at a burn rate of $121,849 per year.
+First awarded in 2004, Seaport-e has brought $2.5 billion in total task order dollars to CSRA since then at a burn rate of $180.8 million per year, according to Deltek data.
+The Navy has awarded $1.7 billion in task orders to General Dynamics since the award at a burn rate of $121.8 million per year.